Medford council considering federal COVID-19 fund requests

 Medford is considering ways to dole out $96,737 in federal coronavirus funding before the Nov.
-15 deadline to spend the money.
+15 deadline to spend the money arrives.

 The Medford City Council is in the process allocating the money from the Coronavirus Aid, Relief and Economic Security Act to city departments, the school district and business community.
-Unspent funds will be returned to the state after the deadline.
+Unspent funds will be returned to the state.

 The city has received funding requests from businesses totaling $26,000 as of Monday morning, according to City Administrator Andy Welti.
 The council will be approving recipients for its Small Business Grant Program, which will provide up to $5,000 to each business that can show a direct negative impact due to the coronavirus.